kcastellano/SwiftyPi/README.md

 ## Setting up Swift

-- Download the [Swift 3.1.1] (https://github.com/apple/swift) binaries
+- Download the Swift 3.1.1 binaries by using [Swift Version Manager](https://github.com/kylef/swiftenv) or through the [Swift Build on ARM repo from @uraimo] (https://github.com/uraimo/buildSwiftOnARM)
 - Check the Swift version using ```swift --version```

 ## Creating a Project